-- Due to direct patient contact in the area of high risk health conditions, a varicella titer is required. - A positive varicella antibody titer (with quantitative lab report) is required.
+Due to direct patient contact in the area of high risk health conditions, a Varicella titer is required.
+Documentation of previous vaccination alone is not sufficient.

-- A quantitative lab report with result, reference range, and interpretation must be uploaded to CastleBranch. - If the titer is negative, a 2-vaccine Varicella vaccine series done 4-8 weeks apart is required.
-Proof of immunization must be uploaded to CastleBranch.
+- A positive Varicella antibody titer (with quantitative lab report) is required. - A quantitative lab report with result, reference range, and interpretation must be uploaded to the College-selected vendor website. - ➤ If the titer is negative, a 2-vaccine Varicella series done 4-8 weeks apart is required.
+Proof of immunization must be uploaded to The College-selected vendor website.